10 Strategies for Pet Tax Deductions

 If you’re a pet owner, you know the joy and companionship a pet can bring to your life.
 But did you know that you may be able to write-off some of the expenses associated with owning a pet on your taxes?

-It’s estimated that over 68% of American households have a pet, and there are a variety of ways to either make money with your pet, use it in a small business, or even for a charitable or medical reason.
-Bottomline, there are legitimate tax strategies buried in the tax code that millions of Americans take advantage of, and others no nothing about.
+It’s estimated that over 68% of American households have a pet.
+There are a variety of ways to make money with your pet, use your pet in a small business, or even for a charitable or medical reason.
+There are legitimate tax strategies buried in the tax code that millions of Americans do not take full advantage of.

 The Breakdown of the 10 Strategies